MicrosoftDocs/xamarin-docs/docs/essentials/color-converters.md

 There are several other extension methods including:

+- GetComplementary
+- MultiplyAlpha
 - ToUInt
-- MultiplyAlpha
+- WithAlpha
 - WithHue
-- WithAlpha
+- WithLuminosity
 - WithSaturation
-- WithLuminosity

 ## Using Platform Extensions